Victory Records: A Day to Remember lawsuit

 On December 15, 2011, it was announced that metalcore band A Day to Remember planned on filing a civil action against the label for breach of contract.
 Legal action was reportedly initiated on May 31 of that year, in which the band claimed that Victory owed them over $75,000 in royalties.
 Victory Records has said, on their behalf, that the lawsuit is actually about the band's refusal to fulfill their five-album contractual commitment to Victory and their newfound desire to move to a major label.

 On October 5, 2013, news outlets reported that A Day to Remember had been given permission to self-release their new album Common Courtesy without any involvement from Victory.
 The album was released digitally on October 8, 2013.
 Victory and the band released statements in response to the court ruling.

 On November 26, 2016, A Day to Remember won the lawsuit against Victory Records.
-The band was given $4.02 million and won three of the four issues they were suing Victory for fulfilling the bands contract, controlling the band's publishing, and digital royalty withheld from the band.
+The band was given $4.02 million and won three of the four issues they were suing Victory for fulfilling the band's contract, controlling the band's publishing, and digital royalty withheld from the band.
 Victory won the band's master recordings.

 Design the Skyline criticism

 Beginning in May 2011, the label was widely criticized for signing groups perceived as inferior to many of the bands they signed in the past.
 Some bloggers called Design the Skyline "the worst band ever."
 Although Victory refused to comment on the signing, they continued to promote the band regardless of the criticism.
-The band however, did comment on their controversy, stating; "We really don’t mind.
+The band however, did comment on their controversy, stating; "We really don't mind.
 We can honestly see why people give us negative feedback for one, the way we look and the fact that we got signed to a mainly hardcore metal label with just one song; we stick out like a sore thumb.
 And not to mention how young we are."